ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

 ## Update art location for PMP NFT

  The step we create PMP project above also creates the launchpad psp34 for PMP NFT but its data (images info and their metadata including image paths, their attributes... in JSON format) is off-chain (not stored directly in smart contract) and is often pushed to ipfs.
-We need to indicate for the system knows where its data is located by using FE.
+We need to indicate for the system knowing where its data is located by using FE.

  For the purpose of testing, we uploaded the images info and metadata for PMP project into the ifps links:
    - image info: ipfs://bafybeicuufb2745l5g5zm2fa32fydao76iur72lwaqrt7dmhzkdupmzxue/
    - metadata info: ipfs://bafybeibw7yco54n24gieazxya2zt3gfujvrv5twed4xheruv3izyuar2ry/

- Actually, if we have the metadata ipfs link then we will can extract the image path, thus, knowing the image info through this path as well.
+ Actually, if we have the metadata ipfs link then we can extract the image path, thus, knowing the image info through this path as well.
 So the system needs to store the metadata info only.

  Just follow below steps to add metadata ipfs link